 We hold the following data collections that contain various different types of data about individuals and populations:

 - Hospital Episode Statistics (HES) - We hold pseudonymised records about health care and treatment you may have received in any English hospital in the form of Hospital Episode Statistics (HES).
 This includes inpatient and day case admissions, outpatient appointments and Accident and Emergency attendances.
-This data is supplied by NHS Digital (previously the Health and Social Care Information Centre) to us under license.
+This data is supplied by NHS Digital (previously the Health and Social Care Information Centre) to us under a data sharing agreement.
 We do not hold identifiable hospital data.

-- Births data tables - This dataset provides us with access to identifiable data about the number of births that occur within our geographical boundary as an Upper Tier Local Authority and Southampton Clinical Commissioning Group.
-It includes the address of usual residence of mother, place of birth, postcode of usual residence of the mother, postcode of place of birth of child, NHS number of child and the date of birth of the child.
-This data is only supplied to us by NHS Digital under strict license and data disclosure controls.
+- Civil Registrations - Births data - This dataset provides us with access to identifiable data about the number of births that occur within our geographical boundary as an Upper Tier Local Authority and Southampton Clinical Commissioning Group.
+It includes the address of usual address of residence of the mother, place of birth, postcode of usual residence of the mother, postcode of place of birth of child, NHS number of child and the date of birth of the child.
+This data is only supplied to us by NHS Digital under a data sharing agreement and data disclosure controls.

 - Vital statistics table - This dataset is aggregated together so that it does not identify individuals.
 It contains data on live and still births, fertility rates, maternity statistics, death registrations and cause of death analysis by our geographical boundaries as an Upper Tier Local Authority and Southampton Clinical Commissioning Group.
-This data is only supplied to us by NHS Digital under strict license and data disclosure controls.
+This data is only supplied to us by NHS Digital under a data sharing agreement and data disclosure controls.

-What is the legal basis for the flow of Public Health data?
+What is the legal basis for the use and flow of Public Health data?

 Data is supplied to us by NHS Digital under section 42 (4) of the Statistics and Registration Service Act 2007, as amended by section 287 of the Health and Social Care Act 2012, and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.